FeralWriting/Coin_Amount/README.md

-# Coin_Amount
+# How Many Coins Do You Need
-Outputs the number of coins required to produce the value a user inputs in Java.
+A program that outputs the least number of coins required to produce the value a user inputs.
+The program recieves the amount of money the user wants, in cents, and prints the amount of quarters, dimes, nickles, and pennies the user will need to produce that amount.

+This project is in Java.
+This project gave me experience with recieving user input, calculations in Java, and Visual Studio Code.